Prashu-001/Monitoring-Crop-Health-using-Computer-Vision/README.md

 <b>4.
 Projection Layer:<b><br>
 Uses a 1x1 convolution to reduce channel dimensions back to target size.<br><br>

-<h3>✅ Grad-CAM</h3> – Used to visualize important regions contributing to the model's decision.<br><br>
+<h3>✅ Grad-CAM</h3>
-The gradient-weighted class activation map (Grad CAM) produces a heat map that highlights important regions of an image using the target gradients (dog, cat) of the final convolutional layer.
+The gradient-weighted class activation map (Grad CAM) produces a heat map that highlights important regions of an image using the target gradients (healthy,unhealthy(type of disease)) of the final convolutional layer.
 <br>
 The Grad CAM method is a popular visualisation technique that is useful for understanding how a convolutional neural network has been driven to make a classification decision.
 It is class-specific, meaning that it can produce a separate visualisation for each class present in the image.
 <br>